Noy/Find-Data-In-Excel/README.md

 foo
 ```

-#### If it finds a contained version (e.g. if you search 'goo' and it finds 'google.com') it, it'll output
+#### If it finds a contained version (e.g. if you search 'goo' and it finds 'google.com') it'll output

 ```
 1 foo - pattern contained in: <spreadsheet>.xlsx - Cell Name: foobar